Sonic-Amiga/ESP8266-Faikin/README.md

 It is enough to do this only once; after you have the proper bootloader, you only need to replace the application (Faikin-8266.bin)

 If you built from source, the same result is achieved by simply running "make flash".

+# Updates

+The firmware defaults to http://ota.revk.uk/ .
+The author of original ESP32 firmware kindly agreed to host a 8266 port on his server.
+Publishing happens with a delay, however, so there's one more update server at the address http://faikin-ota.home-assistant.my/ .
+Beta releases for testing will only appear there.
+It is possible to change the URL in advanced settings.

+The second update server has been kindly provided by GB Network solutions, https://www.gbnetwork.my/ .
+Huge thanks for hosting the project!

 # Set-up